Rolly Reactor (Prototype)

 - Lava: A simple obstacle that will kill the player.

-- Moving platforms: Moving platforms which the player can interact with, can be sticky, causing the player to stick to them.
+- Moving platforms: Moving platforms which the player can interact with.
+They can be sticky, causing the player to stick to them.

-While simple in of themselves, how their interacted with the player and other objects allowed for some fun puzzle and platforming opportunities.
+While simple in themselves, how they interacted with the player and other objects allowed for some fun puzzle and platforming opportunities.

 An example of how environmental objects, like fans, work in combination with the Bouncy form.